MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/database-designmasterid-property-dao.md

 You should set the **DesignMasterID** property only if you need to move the current Design Master.
 Setting this property makes a specific replica in the replica set the Design Master.

 > [!NOTE]
-> <P>Never create a second Design Master in a replica set.
-The existence of a second Design Master can result in the loss of data.</P>
+> Never create a second Design Master in a replica set.
+The existence of a second Design Master can result in the loss of data.

 Under extreme circumstances— for example, if the Design Master is erased or corrupted— you can set this property at the current replica.
 However, setting this property at a replica when there is already another Design Master in the set might partition your replica set into two irreconcilable sets and prevent any further synchronization of data.